taubensuppe/Windowhide-GUI/README.md

 ## Compiling

 Use Visual Studio 2022 or newer and compile this source as x64 in Release.
 Alternatively you can download the precompiled version from the releases tab.
 Note that the TrueTypeFont File I used has to be in the same folder as the executable so the ImGui Menu is shown properly, I was too lazy to merge the Font into the Sourcecode (which is possible).
-Ill upload the release soon.
+You also may need the DirectX-SDK for proper compiling, just link the Include and Library Directory in the Project Settings.

 ## What is this?